-If your headaches happen often, body awareness can help predict the onset of a headache.
+If your headaches happen often, body awareness can help predict the onset.
 Try practicing yoga for headaches to ease the pain.

 Conventional medicine treats headaches with aspirin or ibuprofen, but this only deals with the symptoms, not the causes.
 Tension headaches can be brought on by any number of problems, including bad posture, muscle fatigue, sinus infections, emotional turmoil, high blood pressure, and more.
 Some migraines, however, can be brought on by food allergies and chemical sensitivities, among other things.